rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 Section Node.parentSection
 ```

-Because of this unique reference, a node's parent section defines
+**CLARIFICATION**
+A node's parent section can be understood to define the location of a node
-the context/location of a node with regards to the sections of a tree.
+with regards to the sections of a tree (i.e. its logical context).

 **CLARIFICATION**
 If each node is associated with one section only, then any ancestor section,